openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

 * Trove: Different databases

-Many of these drivers are hardware or software specific and can only be documented by the third-party driver vendor.
+Many of these drivers are hardware or software specific and can only be documented by the proprietary driver vendor.
 Some vendors have great in-tree documentation and update it regularly, others have none or only outdated documentation.
 Many vendors have already on their web page documentation about the drivers, this spec proposes to